$0 US H-4 EAD (Dependent Work Authorization) Guide — Quick-Start Checklist

 H-4 EAD Renewal: Documents, Checklist, and How to File Online

-Your H-4 EAD card has an expiration date that now means exactly what it says.
-Since October 2025, there's no automatic extension — when the card expires, you stop working.
+Your H-4 EAD card has an expiration date that now means exactly what it says for renewals filed on or after October 30, 2025.
+For those filings, there's no automatic extension — when the card expires, you cannot continue working on the expired EAD.
 That makes the renewal filing the most consequential deadline in your immigration timeline.

 Here's everything you need to file your renewal correctly and on time.